Skip to main contentSkip to content

-XRP selling pressure fades, but $1.50 still blocks bulls
+XRP at $1.50: selling pressure fades, but the resistance still holds

 XRP selling pressure fades, but $1.50 resistance keeps bulls in check.
 Analysis of catalysts, price stalls, and what it will take for the next rally.